The discovery of 4 dismembered bodies in an Oklahoma river turned a missing persons case into a murder probe. Here's what we know – KION546

 While it remains unclear exactly what led up to the men’s deaths, it appears they were planning to commit a crime when they left Chastain’s home, Prentice said, citing a preliminary investigation.

-The belief is based on “information supplied by a witness who reports they were invited to go with the men to quote on quote ‘hit a lick big enough for all of them,'” the chief said Monday in a news conference.
+The belief is based on “information supplied by a witness who reports they were invited to go with the men to quote, unquote, ‘Hit a lick big enough for all of them,'” the chief said Monday in a news conference.

 “That is common terminology for engaging in some type of criminal behavior, but we do not know what they were planning or where they planned to do it,” Prentice added.